kean/DFImageManager/README.md

 Advanced iOS framework for loading, caching, processing, displaying and preheating images.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
 It provides a powerful API that will extend the capabilities of your app.

-The DFImageManager is not just a loader, it is a pipeline for executing image requests using pluggable components.
-It also features [multiple subspecs](#install_using_cocopods) that automatically integrate things like [AFNetworking](https://github.com/AFNetworking/AFNetworking), [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), [libwebp](https://developers.google.com/speed/webp/docs/api) and more.
+DFImageManager is not just a loader, it's a pipeline for executing image requests using pluggable components.
+It also features [multiple subspecs](#install_using_cocopods) that automatically integrate things like [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), [AFNetworking](https://github.com/AFNetworking/AFNetworking), [libwebp](https://developers.google.com/speed/webp/docs/api) and more.

 1. [Getting Started](#h_getting_started)
 2. [Usage](#h_usage)